microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 3. Make sure you copy the scoring URI from the output of the last cell of this notebook.
 The scoring URI value is needed in the final notebook of this hands-on lab.

-## Exercise 3: Text Classification with Azure Automated Machine Learning
+## Exercise 3: Text classification with Azure Automated Machine Learning

 Duration: 75 minutes